Breach of Contract Examples

 Contracts are created to establish the responsibilities and expectations of parties that choose to engage in business transactions with one another, whether they involve business to business transactions, construction or licensing agreements, or the employee / employer relationship.
 They also provide for recourse and remedies for when things don’t go as planned.

-At Hendershot, Cannon & Hisey, P.C., our Houston business law attorneys draw from decades of collective experience to help clients prevent and mitigate damages that may result from breaches of contract – or the failure, without legal excuse, to perform any promise contained in a binding and legally enforceable contract.
+At Hendershot, Cowart & Hisey, P.C., our Houston business law attorneys draw from decades of collective experience to help clients prevent and mitigate damages that may result from breaches of contract – or the failure, without legal excuse, to perform any promise contained in a binding and legally enforceable contract.

 There are three types of contract breaches: